Scab lesions on fruit

 - Where leaf litter is excessive, macerate with the mower to encourage breakdown.

-- Where scab levels the previous season were high, a pre-bud burst spray of a copper fungicide such as Cuprokylt will give some control of scab overwintering on the tree.
+- Where scab levels the previous season were high, a pre-bud burst spray of a copper fungicide such as Cuprokylt (check status of current authorisation) will give some control of scab overwintering on the tree.

-- Apply the first spray promptly at bud burst using a protectant fungicide which is also active against Neonectria canker, e.g., dodine (Radspor) or dithianon (Dithianon).
+- Apply the first spray promptly at bud burst using a protectant fungicide which is also active against Neonectria canker, e.g., dodine (Radspor 400, Syllit 400 SC) or dithianon (Dithianon) or dithianon + potassium phosphonate (Delan Pro).

 - If possible make use of scab warnings (e.g. ADEM or RIMpro) to rationalise fungicide use.

-- Follow a key-stage strategy applying routine fungicide at the keystages of bud burst and petal fall and at other times basing spray decisions on scab risk from ADEM or RIMpro.
+- Follow a key-stage strategy applying routine fungicide at the keystages of bud burst and petal fall and at other times basing spray decisions on scab risk from ADEM or RIMpro and the weather forecast.
 Also take into account the need for sprays for other diseases, pests and nutrients and practical considerations such as holidays and weekends.

 - Information on ascospore release (e.g. from RIMpro), if available, can also assist in spray decisions particularly on the start and end of ascospore release but do not rely on this information only as it does not include scab inoculum overwintering on the trees.

-- Where fungicides are applied in response to a scab warning, choose a DMI fungicide such as myclobutanil (Systhane) which has curative or kick-back action of up to 4 days.
+- Where fungicides are applied in response to a scab warning, choose a fungicide from the ‘Download’ table below which has curative or kick-back action.

-- Use in combination with a protectant such as captan or dithianon to enhance protectant action, particularly on fruit, as DMIs have only limited protectant action.
+- Use in combination with a protectant such as captan or dithianon to enhance protectant action, particularly on fruit, as some fungicides such as DMIs have only limited protectant action.

 - Ensure scab fungicides from different chemical groups are used to avoid the development of fungicide resistance.